nistude/techblog/content/post/srecon2017_day_3.md

 McGarr is one of them.
 The reason they hadn't moved past slide 1 was, that this session was kind of a guided Q&A around Europe's new *General Data Protection Directive*.
 Insightful and entertaining, I happily joined for a 2nd dose after the break.
+To sum up this presentation/Q&A, if you are dealing with personally identifiable information, be afraid.
+Be very afraid!

 ## Panel: AMA for New SREs